We are a University Laboratory School

 Our University students interact and participate in our program

 Extensive experience with children is required for students majoring in child and adolescent development.
-Fifty to eighty students per week participate with the children at the ECLC.
+Eighty to 100 students per week participate with the children at the ECLC.
 While learning and helping, they bring a wealth of individual talents and abilities with them to enrich the children's day.
 Some students assist as needed in preparation, clean up and supervision, while others share specific projects or carry out assignments.

 - Child nutrition students present mini-nutrition lessons and ask children to judge sample meals